fourieraudio/docs/manual/transform.client/system/performance.md

 You can now view overrun counts for each DSP core directly in transform.client.
 This allows you to monitor the stability and performance of your DSP processing in real time.

 If a DSP core is actively overrunning, the following warning will show next to the graph  to alert you to immediate performance issues.
-In this state, you may hear constant audio artifacts until the issue is resolved or the overrun counters are reset:
+In this state, you may hear constant audio artifacts until the issue is resolved or the overrun counters are reset.

-**TODO:** add image
 <!-- ![Active DSP Overrun Warning](/img/transformclient/DSPOverrunActiveWarning.png) -->

-If a chain has previously overrun, the system will display a muted warning to indicate that an overrun took place and further investigation may be required:
+If a chain has previously overrun, the system will display a muted warning to indicate that an overrun took place and further investigation may be required.

-**TODO:** add image
 <!-- ![Previous DSP Overrun Warning](/img/transformclient/DSPOverrunPreviousWarning.png) -->

-These improvements help you fully understand and manage the performance of your Showfile, ensuring reliable operation and efficient use
+These help you fully understand and manage the performance of your Showfile, ensuring reliable operation and efficient use